 Our campus in Mounthawk provides the most modern of educational facilities.

-Two general Science Labs, dedicated Physics, Chemistry and Biology Labs, a Demonstration Room.
+Two general Science Labs, dedicated Physics, Chemistry and Biology Labs, a Demonstration Room and a Science Classroom.

 All labs are equipped with digital projectors and computer network.